leomac00/compareXLSX/README.md

 ## How to run
  1. Install all dependencies
- 2. Place TWO Excel files to be compared into the same folder as compareXLSX.py
+ 2. Place the files you want to compare in the same folder as the compareXLSX.py file
  3. Run the command from CLI "python compareXLSX.py \<file-1-name.xlsx\> \<file-2-name.xlsx\>"

 ### Documentation under development